megado123/searchpatent/README.md

 **AnotherTest.py** Simple test added to ensure NLTK library functionality from Kudu command console within the Azure Environment.

+**home.py** was initial application start, and remained with simple functions to retrieve information from SQLLite database

 **Forms.py** contains definition of 3 class forms for user interaction:

-**home.py** was initial application start, and remained with simle functions to retrieve information from SQLLite database

 | Function      | Overview      |
 | ------------- |:--------------|